Industry solutions

 Build with

 The math of home services is unforgiving.
 Customer acquisition costs through paid channels (Google Ads, Angi, Thumbtack) run $75-$250 per lead depending on the trade and market.
 If half those leads go unanswered and half the estimates go unfollowed, the effective cost per acquired customer doubles or triples.
 A plumbing company spending $3,000/month on lead generation that only converts 10% of inbound leads is paying $300 per new customer — in an industry where the average service call is $250-$400.
 The first visit barely covers the cost of acquisition.
+If your call flow already runs through Ringover, CallFire, or CallOnTheGo, Neudash can push those missed calls and callback promises into the same dispatch and follow-up workflow instead of leaving them in the phone system.

 The companies that build profitable, growing home service businesses do it through retention and referral — getting the first customer to come back three, five, ten times over the following years, and to recommend you to neighbors and family.
 That requires a follow-up system: service reminders, seasonal maintenance offers, review requests, and the kind of consistent communication that makes a homeowner think of your company first when something breaks.